houyanchao/AIChatTimeline/README.md

 ## 🙏 Acknowledgements

 This project is developed based on the initial code from [chatgpt-conversation-timeline](https://github.com/Reborn14/chatgpt-conversation-timeline).
 We sincerely appreciate the original author's open-source contribution.
-Building upon this foundation, we have optimized the interaction and enhanced features: added support for all mainstream AI platforms; added cross-platform conversation starring support; added support for starring entire chat pages; all data is stored locally in your browser and not uploaded to any server.
+Building upon this foundation, we have optimized the interaction and enhanced features: added support for all mainstream AI platforms; added cross-platform conversation starring support; added support for starring entire chat pages; all data is stored only in your browser locally and we will never upload any chat data to servers without your permission.

 ---